Happy Friday, everyone!

 In the meantime, these pros have ideas for using currencies to trade the impasse.

 Rebecca Patterson, chief investment officer at Bessemer Trust, wants to avoid risk.
 She told CNBC's Melissa Lee that she thinks there could be a 'Plan C' offered up, but "in my mind, for the market, a Plan C is not enough to get us a bullish case for cyclical assets."
 She points out that a debate over the debt ceiling is looming, and "we're not seeing anything that resembles bipartisanship at this point."
-Between the political battles and low year-end trading volume, she anticipates considerable choppiness in the coming weeks.
+Between the and low year-end trading volume, she anticipates considerable choppiness in the coming weeks.

 Kathy Lien, managing director at BK Asset Management, expects the dollar to be well bid because of the uncertainty.
 She predicts that "we'll still see a little bit of risk aversion and deleveraging toward the end of next week," but she doesn't expect a crash, noting that investors are hopeful that a deal will be reached in Washington.